Skip to main content

 When does the 30-day period start?

-The 30-day period starts the day the landlord receives your notice, not when you send it.
-Some leases or state laws may require notice to align with the start of a rental period, meaning it could take effect on the next rent due date.
+The 30-day notice period starts the day the landlord receives your written notice, not when you send it.
+Delivery method—mail, email, or hand delivery—can affect the start date.

 Disclaimer: This blog is for information purposes only and does not constitute legal advice.
 Rental laws vary by location, so review your lease and consult a legal professional for specific guidance.